- Fantastic Team

 Recently bled radiators

-Another probable cause for why your boiler pressure keeps dropping is a recently bled radiator.
+Another probable cause for the low pressure on your boiler is a recently bled radiator.
 So, if you’ve tried to make your home heating system work better and right after that you noticed the water flow acting strangely, you’ve got your answer.

 Your radiators are full of air